 When Does A Patient Need To Be Hospitalized?

 The patient is usually admitted if he is dehydrated, bleeding or shows any danger signs that require hospitalization.
 The patient is generally not admitted if the platelet count is above 50,000.
 The platelet transfusion is generally given if the platelet count is less than 10,000 in absence of bleeding manifestations.

 Is There Any Vaccine Against Dengue?

 The world’s first dengue vaccine won clearance in Mexico in December 2015.
 The vaccine has been approved for patients aged 9-45 years and can thwart all four subtypes of the dengue virus.
-The vaccine has an efficacy of 60%, which is low in comparison to other common vaccines administered for various illnesses (general vaccine efficacy around 80-90%).
-The protection period and cost of the vaccine, are other important factors that need to be looked at before recommending it for public use.
+The vaccine has an efficacy of 60%, which is low in comparison to other common vaccines administered for various illnesses (general vaccine efficacy should be around 80-90%).
+The protection period and cost of the vaccine are other important factors that need to be looked at before recommending it for public use.